Herbert Wilcox: Early life

 Wilcox's mother was from County Cork, Ireland, and Wilcox considered himself Irish, but he was born in Norwood, south London.
 His family moved to Brighton when Wilcox was eight years old; he was one of five children.

-His family were poor and Wilcox had to do a number of part-time jobs, including some work as a chorus boy at the local Hippodrome.
+His family was poor and Wilcox had to do a number of part-time jobs, including some work as a chorus boy at the local Hippodrome.
 His mother died of tuberculosis when she was 42.
 Wilcox left school before the age of fourteen to find work.
 Shortly afterwards, his father died at the age of 42.
 Wilcox began earning money as a professional pool player at the Metropole in Camberwell Green.

-The First World War broke out and Wilcox enlisted in the army.
+The First World War broke out and Wilcox enlisted in the British Army.
 He was training cadets in County Cork when the Easter Rising broke out in 1916 and Wilcox was wounded.
 He then enlisted in the Royal Flying Corps to earn more money and trained as a pilot.
 A case of appendicitis kept him away from the front for a time but he wound up serving in France and serving as a flight instructor in England.